Oradimi/KanColle-English-Patch-KCCP/README.md

 whether it be as a new player, as a returning or active player, on PC, Mac, Linux or Android.
 It also contains some useful resources for the game itself, and an early walkthrough if you feel lost.
 ## [Discord server](https://discord.gg/krMeMKB)
-- **Popular:** Over 1,800 members and growing!
-Join an active community of players.
+- Over 2,300 members and growing!
-- **Helpful:** Need help with installing the game or figuring out mechanics?
+- Need help with installing the game or figuring out mechanics?
 We may be able to help!
-- **Links:** Want to explore the other existing KanColle Discords?
-There's a gateway channel!
+- Want to explore the other existing KanColle Discords?
+You can find links in a channel!
-- **Ping Squad role:** Receive pings for polls and update notices about the patch.
+- Receive pings for polls and update notices about the patch with the Ping Squad role.
-- **Ping Squad+ role:** Receive pings for game updates, and all the other news!
+- Receive pings for game updates, and all the other news with the Ping Squad+ role.
-- **DMM Festival role:** Get reminded about DMM Festivals to get free DMM points!

 ## Features
 ##### What it is